 "Is that what you think?
 That this is all about you?"
 Klaus laughed and shook his head in disbelief.
 "Do you want to tell him, love, or do you want me to do the honors?"

 "Tell me what?"

-Caroline swung her gaze to Klaus, her agitation turning to anger at the smirk on his face.
-He reveled in this, the torment of Tyler and the exposure of the their relationship.
+Caroline swung her gaze to Klaus, her agitation turning to anger at the glee in his gaze.
+He reveled in this, the torment of Tyler and the exposure of their relationship.
 "Don't you dare?
 Not like this."